mondele/btt-writer-docs/docs/tablet.rst

 5. Once the program is installed, tap **Open**.

-6. Tap **ALLOW** to enable translationStudio to access photos, media, and files on your device.
+6. Tap **ALLOW** to enable BTT Writer to access photos, media, and files on your device.

-There may be an automatic update before the translationStudio app opens.
+There may be an automatic update before the BTT Writer app opens.